bombchus/z64-music-wiki/docs/advanced/index.md

 </div>

-In this section you will find detailed information on how to use Formmask, how to tune a sample, building audiobanks, creating custom envelopes, injecting non-vanilla samples into *Ocarina of Time* and *Majora's Mask*, and more technical MIDI information to help you create a better sequence.
+This section contains detailed information on how to use Formmask, how to tune a sample, building audiobanks, creating custom envelopes, injecting non-vanilla samples into *Ocarina of Time* and *Majora's Mask*, and more technical MIDI information to help create a better sequence.

 ## ADSR
 Learn how to make custom envelopes for instruments, drums, or sound effects to manipulate samples in *Ocarina of Time* and *Majora's Mask*.